Updated: July 6, 2020, 6:00 P.M. EDT

 Includes Study Abroad, Travel Study, International Rotations, etc.

 Due to the ongoing and evolving global impact of COVID-19, and out of an abundance of caution for our staff and students, Nova Southeastern University has suspended all travel outside the continental United States until further notice.
-As such, 2020 study abroad programs that begin prior to June 1, 2020 should be cancelled.
+As such, all summer 2020 study abroad programs should be cancelled.

-At this time, programs that begin on or after June 1, 2020, are scheduled to continue as planned.
+At this time, fall 2020 study abroad programs are scheduled to continue as planned.
 However, it is important to realize that future cancellations may be possible.

 We have cancelled our in-person pre-departure orientation and are working to develop an online orientation to be delivered via Canvas.
 Please stay tuned for additional details.

 Because cancellations are possible at any time, we recommend that you familiarize yourself with the deadlines and refund policies of your study abroad organization (as well as any other travel arrangements you may make).
-All summer and fall study abroad students are strongly recommended to take the following actions:
+All approved study abroad students are strongly recommended to take the following actions:

 The Sharks Abroad Peer Advising team is back!